Connecticut Residential Lease Agreement

 Optional Disclosures and Addenda (Recommended)

-The following lease agreement disclosures and addenda are not required by Connecticut law in residential lease agreements, but assist with tenant management and help limit landlord liability.
+The following lease agreement disclosures and addenda are not required by Connecticut law in residential lease agreements, but help with tenant management and landlord liability.

 Optional Disclosure Purpose

 Late/Returned Check Fees Specifies late fees or returned check fees related to the lease.
-Connecticut requires “reasonable” late fees, and caps returned check fees at $20 per check.
+Connecticut caps late fees at 5% of the late payment or $5/day up to maximum $50, whichever is less.
+Returned check fees are capped at $20 per check.

 Medical Marijuana Use Informs tenants about policy related to medical marijuana use on the rental property.
 Some state laws allow landlords to restrict marijuana usage to non-smoking methods only, or allow use only in designated smoking areas.

-Non-Refundable Fees Charges not agreed by the tenant in the lease may be refundable upon lease termination.
+Non-Refundable Fees Charges not agreed by the tenant in the lease may be refundable when the lease ends.
 For Connecticut landlords to charge a non-refundable fee, it must be disclosed and agreed as such in the lease.

 Smoking Informs tenants of designated smoking areas that do not interfere with the quiet enjoyment of other tenants.